 - A minimum franchise tax is due each year

-To establish this business type, you will need to file the Articles of Incorporation with the office of the California Secretary of State’s office.
+To establish this business type, a California corporation, you will need to file the Articles of Incorporation with the Secretary of State’s office.

 A limited liability company (LLC) in California is a hybrid business structure that combines elements of a corporate structure and a general partnership structure.